ServXGlobal-int/.github/profile/README.md

 ## ServXGlobal – GitHub

 Welcome to the official GitHub organization for **ServXGlobal**.
-This space hosts customer and internal products, infrastructure templates, scripts, and internal tools used across environments.
+This space hosts customer and internal projects, infrastructure templates, scripts, and internal tools used across environments.

 ---